cjsheets/Scripts/rotate-wallpapers/README.md

 This script is intended to run with user permissions.
 I recommend setting `SHELL=/bin/bash` at the top of your users crontab entry (`crontab -u cjsheets -e`).

-I rotate wallappers every 6 hours.
+I rotate wallpapers every 6 hours.

   0 */6 * * * /.../rotateWallpapers.sh